ddoherty6/18-Social-Network-API/README.md

 # Social-Network-API

-update/write controllers for user and thought routes
+update/write controllers for user and thought routes -add friend. need to actually update the database and not the locally pulled information

 update dateFormat so that it is not a complete stolen property